 Can I File a Class Action?

-Free Case Evaluation: Again, if you or a loved one suffered complications that led to knee replacement revision surgery, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and we can help.
+Free Case Evaluation: Again, if you or a loved one suffered complications from knee replacements, you should contact our law firm immediately for a free consultation.
+You may be entitled to compensation for lost wages and medical expenses by filing a suit and we can help.